Skip to main content

 npx sst dev

-Now you can start your frontend with the sst env command.
-It'll connect your frontend to the backend by loading all the environment variables.
+Now you can start your frontend with the sst bind command and it'll connect your frontend to the backend.

 With this you can make changes to your backend on AWS, and see them directly in your frontend!